Ziegelbrücke–Linthal railway: Stations

 Initially, all stations had at least one bay platform apart from the main platform (with only one turnout on one side).
 The only exception was Leuggelbach, which as a result has always been classified as a halt.
 The halt of Linthal Braunwaldbahn was opened at the timetable change on 23 May 1982, when the clock-face timetable was also introduced.
 This new halt is located immediately adjacent to the base station of the Braunwald Funicular, which simplified the transfer from the rail network to the funicular to Braunwald.

 No crossing loops were planned in Ennenda, Mitlödi and Rüti, as they would have been difficult to install because of the bay platforms.

 A rolling stock depot was established in Glarus with two locomotive sheds and a turntable.
 Glarus station was extensively renovated in 2016 and 2017 so that platform 2 is now accessible via an underpass and the locomotive sheds have been renovated.
 However, they are no longer used for storing trains and can only be used by non-electrically hauled rolling stock because of the lack of overhead lines.
 The former Glarus depot was replaced by the Ziegelbrücke depot.

 The Nidfurn-Haslen and Rüti stations were reclassified as halts on 2 June 1984.
 Mitlödi station was similarly reclassified at the 1985 timetable change.

 Except for the track infrastructure in Schwanden, all sets of points and additional track infrastructure between Glarus and Linthal was upgraded at the end of the 1990s and the beginning of the 2000s.
 There is now only one track between Glarus and Linthal.
 The only remaining stations with crossing loops are Nieder- and Oberurnen, Glarus, Schwanden and Linthal.
 It is possible for trains to cross in Näfels-Mollis and Netstal and this can occur in case of disruption of normal services, but both stations only have one regular 55 cm-high platform each, so embarking and disembarking passengers would only be possible for one of the crossing trains.
 Currently (as of April 2018), the Netstal station has an old, non-standard platform on track 2 and this could be used during a disruption of operations, but it would require special provisions.

 Operations

-The route is served by hourly services on line S25 of the Zurich S-Bahn.
-It replaced the Glarner Sprinter in June 2014 and serves all stations on this line as well as Siebnen-Wangen, Lachen, Pfäffikon SZ, Wädenswil and Zürich HB.
+The route is served by hourly services on line S25 of Zurich S-Bahn.
+It replaced the Glarner Sprinter in June 2014 and serves all stations (except Nieder- and Oberurnen) on this line as well as Siebnen-Wangen, Lachen, Pfäffikon SZ, Wädenswil and Zürich HB.
 This is the first time there have been hourly services to Zurich.
-Services on line S 6 of the St. Gallen S-Bahn also run on the Ziegelbrücke–Schwanden route hourly, resulting in a half-hourly cycle.
+Services on line S6 of the St. Gallen S-Bahn also run on the Ziegelbrücke–Schwanden route hourly, resulting in a combined half-hourly cycle.
+Some off-peak hour S6 services continue to Linthal.